ropensci/nasapower/README.md

 ## Use of POWER Data

+Please note that *nasapower* is **NOT** the source of NASA POWER data.
+It is only an API client that allows easy access to the data.
-While *nasapower* does not redistribute the data or provide it in any way, we encourage users to follow the requests of the POWER Project Team.
+*nasapower* does not redistribute the data or provide it in any way, we encourage users to follow the requests of the POWER Project Team and properly acknowledge them for the data rather than citing this package (unless you have actually used it in your work), see below for details on how to properly cite this package.

 > When POWER data products are used in a publication, we request the
 > following acknowledgement be included: “These data were obtained from